 Cloudy, 'milky' or crazed glass is caused by unburned acidic condensates etching the ceramic glass and unfortunately this cannot be easily removed.
 It is definitely not faulty glass but instead does have more to do with the quality of the fuel that you burn and the way that you operate your stove (long slumbering).
-This is less common on wood-only models as it is often caused by the high sulfur content in some coals.
-It is, however, possible.
+This is less common on wood-only models as it is often caused by the high sulphur content in some coals.
 If your glass is crazed, it does not need changing and is safe to use.